CrivelliLab/Protein-Structure-Exploration/docs/processing_workflow_local.md

 of PDB ids and outputs a folder containing 2D encoded PDB images.

 This workflow can be used on small data sets.
-For processing large amounts of data refer to the workflow on the HPC system, [NERSC Edison Work Flow](processing_workflow_nersc.md)
+For processing large amounts of data refer to the workflow on the HPC system, [NERSC Edison Workflow](processing_workflow_nersc.md).

 ## Procedures